pyrossh/pacos/readme.md

 # 👾 Pacos Programming Language

-* A statically typed, functional programming language inspired by rust, koka.
+- A statically typed, imperative programming language inspired by rust, koka.
-* The compiler users the tree-sitter parser so has out of the box syntax highlighting support for helix and zed editor.
+- The compiler users the tree-sitter parser so has out of the box syntax highlighting support for helix and zed editor.

 **Rules**

-* Function parameters are passed by value only.
+- Function parameters are passed by value only.
 You cannot modify a parameter.
 The compiler will throw an error if you try to.
-* Strict naming convention
+- Strict naming convention
-* Only one way of doing things ex: loops, condition
+- Only one way of doing things ex: loops, condition

 **Todo**
 linter, formatter, test runner, language server, package manager

 Here is some sample code, please enjoy.